-Class delivery:
+Class delivery

-Office Hours:
+Office Hours

-Experiential learning assignments:
+Experiential learning

 As an alternative to traditional written assignments, I provide the opportunity to learn by doing, with marks assigned for a report on what you did and what you learned.
 This requires coordination and approval, so there’s more involved than just picking a topic.
 To be eligible, you must discuss your plan within the first three weeks of class, and have it approved before week 4.
 Recent experiential learning includes: speaking to local activists to learn how they organize; observing homeless youth and mapping services available; making enquiries through municipal, provincial, or federal government; tracking a complaints process or ombudsman response; exploring changes in laws and regulations that affect you.
 I’m open to discuss anything.
 Projects must be related to the course, achievable, legal, and must manage risks.
 With students spread out across the country, we have an opportunity for some interesting learning.

-International Social Time:
+International Social Time

 In the first week of classes I will learn more about each of your personal circumstances and backgrounds.
 Some of you might want to connect online with cadets at other military academies.
 Through IAMA and ISMS, we have contacts in more than two dozen countries, and we will attempt to have some online social events using Zoom to share perspectives on military academies.
 Let me know if you’re interested.

 Intended as a general introduction, this course addresses political ideas (ideologies), actors (individuals, collectives, sectors), Institutions (governance, the state, globalization), and processes (conflict, development, democracy).
 It also provides a guided introduction to academic writing through a series of short assignments.
 The mark is divided between the final exam (40%) short written assignments (40%) and weekly participation (20%).
+In 2023-2024 we are experimenting with a greater emphasis on political economy, to reflect the links between political science and economics.

-Special circumstances
+Special circumstances and challenge exams

-These are two new courses offered in a new format for both engineering and social science and humanities students.
+These are two courses offered in a new format for both engineering and social science and humanities students.
 For MSS students, it also counts as a military elective.

 POE372 Science, Technology, Politics, Society and the Environment